stig/www.brautaset.org/_posts/2007-06-15-piping-to-sh.md

 ---

-So, in my previous hack I showed how to [rename lots of files](/articles/2007/renaming-lots-of-files.html) with little effort.
+So, in my previous hack I showed how to [rename lots of files]({{ post_url 2007-06-11-renaming-lots-of-files }}) with little effort.
 Let's remind ourselves how the one-liner looks:

     for f in *.doc ; do mv $f ${f%.doc}.txt ; done

-Imagine that you *haven't* done that kind of transformation *a thousand times* and so feel a bit apprehensive about diving right in.
+Imagine that you *haven't* done that kind of transformation a thousand times and so feel a bit apprehensive about diving right in.
 The standard way to get around that is to pre-pend the command with echo: